My pre-COVID weight was terrible. When I opened the health app on my mobile phone, I hated seeing the word "obese" there; so I stopped using it.

 I needed help with this.
 You see, the carbs would always confuse me.
 Did carbs include bread, rice, pasta and potatoes?
 Well, yes.
 But not just them.
 There are heaps of carbs.
 They are important, but should be limited.
 The Glycemic Index Foundation has some information on carbs.
 They also have a "Swap It" tool, so that you can make healthier choices but still enjoy the foods you love.
 For example, if you eat quick oats (thinking that's healthy), you're better off eating rolled oats or steel cut oats (they're whole-grain, so your body burns a little more fuel to break them down and digest them).

 The dietician gave me a list of proteins and a list of carbs; and noted which were both.
-Dairy foods are great because they're proteins, but you need to limit their intake because they contain carbs as well.
+Dairy foods are great because they're proteins, but you need to be a little careful, because they contain carbs as well.
 I needed to get my head around all this!

 I was also told to eat protein, preferably, at every meal - including snacks.
 My mind started racing, because this meant two things.
 My groceries would become more expensive, and I'd be eating so much I'd burst!